memarin/dev-playbook/development-process.md

 Code freeze will be in effect on the day of the deploy, it will end once the deploy branch has been pushed to production.

+For Kanban:

+Since Kanban is about continuously pushing out products/updates like an assembly line.
+Code/Feature freezes have a different mindset compared to Scrum.

+A freeze is done with a completion of an effort in mind, even though instances where it is timebound.
+In a Kanban setting, a usual scenario for a freeze is when an external update is needed.
+Imposing a freeze would shift all efforts from product development to compability.
+This help ensure once the update is applied to breaking changes has been merged.

 Exception to code/feature freezes are hotfix which should be deployed as soon as they are ready.

 ##Deployment